DiamondLightSource/python-tristan/README.md

 # timepix-i19

-A set of prototype data processing tools for the experimental Timepix event-mode detector at Diamond Light Source.
+A set of prototype data processing tools for the experimental [Timepix](https://en.wikipedia.org/wiki/Medipix)-based event-mode detector at Diamond Light Source.